-Course (lecture and tutorial) schedule:
+Course schedule:

-This will be posted electronically on the class D2L site ahead of the first class.
+This will be posted on the class D2L site ahead of the first class meeting.
 Students must review the schedule carefully and make sure that readings are completed ahead of the lecture or tutorial where the material will be discussed.